-Protestants including Anglicans, Pentecostals/Evangelicals, Seventh Day Adventist, and Baptist.
+Those listed as Protestants include Anglicans, Pentecostals/Evangelicals, Seventh Day Adventist, and Baptist.

-Ganda or Luganda as well as Swahili and Arabic are widely spoken as well.
+Ganda or Luganda as well as Swahili and Arabic are widely spoken.

 Uganda is richly diverse with volcanic mountains, frontiers, densely forested swamps, rainforests, and plateaus.

-Agriculture is makes up of three-fifths of the working population.
-Coffee and cotton making up their most profitable exports.
+Agriculture makes up three-fifths of the working population.
+Coffee and cotton are the most profitable exports.

 Winston Churchill said, “Uganda is a fairy-tale.
 You climb up a railway instead of a beanstalk, and at the end there is a wonderful new world.”

-In 1894, Uganda became a protectorate if the British Empire.
-Allowing Uganda to maintain it’s own governments leadership but giving the British the ultimate authority.
+In 1894, Uganda became a protectorate of the British Empire, allowing Uganda to maintain its own governmental leadership but giving the British the ultimate authority.
 The British granted Uganda’s independence in 1962.